How do we engage today’s students, in today’s world, with literary and nonfiction texts?

 One credit will be available through Stony Brook University.
 An additional written assignment and fee will be required.
 More details coming soon.

 The Biltmore Hotel is offering a very reduced room rate ($169 per night) to Institute attendees.
 Each room has two king-sized beds, as well as a nicely appointed sitting area.
 To secure your reservation, enter the reservation code 1806NCTESU at checkout.
+Rooms in our block will be held until June 12.

 Reserve Your Room By Phone